- Multiple Federal Government opportunities in Surry Hills

 Responsibilities may include but are not limited to:

-In order to be considered applicants are required to hold an Australian Citizenship.
+In order to be considered applicants are required to hold an Australian Citizenship and the ability to obtain and maintain an Australian Government Security Clearance.

-If this sounds like the role for you, please submit an updated copy of your resume in MS Word format by hitting APPLY NOW or call Nicole on 0400 666 053 for more information.
+If this sounds like the role for you, please submit an updated copy of your resume in MS Word format by hitting APPLY NOW or call Amy on 02 9200 3671 for more information.

 DFP welcomes applications from Aboriginal and Torres Strait Islander people, people with diverse cultural and linguistic backgrounds and people with disability.
 In addition, DFP will provide reasonable adjustments for individuals with disability throughout the recruitment process.
 If you identify as a person with disability and require adjustments to the application, recruitment, selection and/or assessment process, please advise via email@example.com or 1300 337 000 and indicate your preferred method of communication (email, phone, text) so we can keep in touch and meet your accessibility needs.